 In following his mediaeval mentors in their employment and deployment of allegorical clues to deepen the theological dimension of their stories, Tolkien was infusing the genius of Christendom and its literary giants into his own timeless epic.
 In doing so, he was thereby situating his own work firmly within that tradition.
 He was also deploying those same clues to signify that The Lord of the Rings was working its magic most profoundly on the level of theology.
 Since Original Sin and the One Ring are both destroyed on the same theologically-charged date, they become inextricably interwoven so that the Ring is synonymous with Sin itself.
 With his Ring, Tolkien weds his own work morally and theologically to the deepest truths of Christianity, forging it in the flames of his lifelong faith.

-Books by Joseph Pearce may be found in The Imaginative Conservative Bookstore.
 A version of this essay originally appeared in Latin Mass: The Journal of Catholic Culture and Tradition (Fall 2014) and is republished here with gracious permission.

 The Pelagians believed that men could forge their own eternal destiny, earning themselves a place in heaven by obeying the teachings of Christ through a triumph of the human will over temptation.
 Such a belief denied the need for grace and therefore denied the need for the Church and her sacraments.